 At Brooke, we are learning together, achieving together, growing together.
 Rooted and grounded in God’s love (Ephesians 3:14-21).
 We ensure this through our School values and the Brooke Teaching and Learning culture, which have both been written and developed by the whole staff.
 In this we ensure a positive learning environment, respect and value for each other and offer challenge and show resilience.
 Whilst we recognise that our outcomes are important and must be measurable, our school’s learning culture ensures that we are becoming an OUTSTANDING school.

 Children at Brooke love being at school, and teachers love teaching.
 To find out what has been going on in school, visit our latest news, class pages and school Facebook page.
 We place great importance on offering rewarding and real-life learning experiences.
-Key Stage 2 children have great opportunities for residential trips (How Hill and Hilltop); events to enrich their curriculum learning (eg. Time and Tide Museum, Gressenhall Workhouse and Farm) and once in a lifetime opportunities (singing in Norwich Cathedral).
-EYFS and Key Stage 1 children have linked their topic and science learning to a trip to Banham Zoo, have visited Norwich City Football Club and been on a boat trip on the Broads.
-Whole school workshops include Bollywood dancing, visits from an Olympic athlete and mindfulness sessions.
+Key Stage 2 children have great opportunities for residential trips ; events to enrich their curriculum learning and once in a lifetime opportunities.
+EYFS and Key Stage 1 children have the most fantastic opportunities for continuous provision, deepening their understanding in their class topics and mastering skills in sports.
+All of our children have opportunities for whole school workshops including Bollywood dancing, visits from Olympic athletes and mindfulness sessions.
 Each year, we celebrate the life of a former pupil, Max Muntingh, with an inclusive day of sport for all culminating in the awarding of the Max Muntingh Cup for bravery, grit and determination, and most importantly playing with a smile on your face.
-In 2020, we went virtual for our special July celebration of Max's life.
+In 2021, we played dodgeball for our special July celebration of Max's life.
 We are a highly inclusive school and make sure that everyone can succeed in a place where they feel safe, happy and well.

 The Brooke PTFA do a fantastic job, as a dedicated and much valued team of volunteers, to help raise money and support the school.
 If you are interested in finding out more about the PTFA, or joining them, please see their dedicated section of this site.